 The Sinneave Family Foundation (SFF or the Foundation) is a national organization dedicated to building successful futures for adolescents and adults living with Autism Spectrum Disorders (ASDs).
 Established in 2008, the Foundation has quickly become recognized by leading autism service and research organizations across North America as a valued partner in programming and research that improves the lives of individuals with ASD.

-Autism diagnosis rates have risen dramatically from one in 10,000 two decades ago to one in 110 today.
+Autism diagnosis rates have risen dramatically from 1 in 10,000 two decades ago to 1 in 68 today.
 Typically, the diagnosis of ASD occurs in early childhood.
 In the past two decades, a valuable focus on early diagnosis and intervention of children with ASD has emerged.
 ASD is a lifelong condition, and children with ASD become adolescents and adults with ASD.
 The Sinneave Family Foundation is focusing its efforts on programs, research, and supports for adolescents and adults with ASD.

 The Foundation's direction and purpose are guided by five key areas of focus:

 - A Resource Centre as a trusted source of information about ASD